Bachelor of Business (Information Systems)

 Merge IT skills with business knowledge to analyse, design and build sophisticated business information systems and use state-of-the-art methodologies, tools, hardware and software.

-By completing a combination of common core studies in business and major studies in information systems including business IT development, IS strategy and governance, business databases, e-business systems, and business analysis and design, graduates will emerge with a multidisciplinary degree that combines IT skills with business acumen.
+Major studies in information systems include business IT development, information systems strategy and governance, business databases, e-business systems, and business analysis and design.

 Most of your classes will be held in RMIT's Swanston Academic Building which features innovative learning spaces interspersed with retail and social spaces resulting in a stimulating environment for students.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, workshops, presentations, group discussions and project work.